Dwang-ML/arcade/CONTRIBUTING.md

 Black integration for your specific editor.

 The following command will run black for you if you do not want to configure your editor to do it.
-It can be a good idea to run this command when you are finished working anyways, as our CI will use this to check that the formatting is correct.
+It can be a good idea to run this command when you are finished working anyway, as our CI will use this to check that the formatting is correct.

 ```bash
 python make.py format
 ```

 In addition to Black, this will sort the imports using [Ruff](https://docs.astral.sh/ruff/).
-If you want to setup your editor to run this, please see [this link](https://docs.astral.sh/ruff/integrations/) for more information on Ruff integration for your specific editor.
+If you want to set up your editor to run this, please see [this link](https://docs.astral.sh/ruff/integrations/) for more information on Ruff integration for your specific editor.